longcipher/arbitrum-reth/docs/arbitrum-development-plan.md

 # Arbitrum-Reth Development Plan: Technical Architecture

+> Note: This document is kept for historical context and may be out of date.
+> For the current, canonical plan and gap analysis, see: `design-implementation-parity-plan.md`.

 ## Executive Summary

 This document outlines a comprehensive plan to develop an Arbitrum-compatible Layer 2 node implementation using Reth as the foundation.
 The goal is to achieve 100% protocol compatibility with Arbitrum Nitro while leveraging Reth's high-performance execution engine to deliver 10x performance improvements.